Main Content Start

 - Mail the document to NWACC, Student Records, One College Dr., Bentonville, AR 72712

 Exemptions: Students receiving their entire education online or born before January 1, 1957, are exempt from this policy.
 Students may file for a medical, religious, or philosophical exemption through the Arkansas State Board of Health.
 Students may also call 501-661-2169 for more information.
 Medical, religious, and philosophical exemptions require an annual application through the State.

-Foreign-born students born in a county where TB is endemic, who is not a permanent resident, and receives instruction in a room in which others are present, are required to undergo TB screening.
+Foreign-born students born in a country where TB is endemic, who is not a permanent resident, and receives instruction in a room in which others are present, are required to undergo TB screening.
 Part-time students as well as full time students are included.

-Students must use the NWACC Tuberculin Skin Testing Form when submitting evidence of TB screening.
+Students must use the NWACC tuberculin skin testing form when submitting evidence of TB screening.
 Students who have had the required screening performed in the United States or Canada within the six months prior to enrollment will not be required to have it repeated, provided that they present satisfactory documentation.